 His research interests cross the fields of museology, archaeology, cultural heritage, and digital media.
 His expertise lies in the area of Digital Heritage that includes the theory and practice of digital technology in museums, galleries and heritage sites.
-He is particularly interested in the use of mobile and social media in museums for purposes of curation, interpretation and audience engagement.
+He’s particularly interested in the museology of technology, that is the critical analysis of the use of digital, social and mobile media in museums for purposes of curation, interpretation, evaluation and audience engagement.

 Kostas is currently working with the Manchester Art Gallery and Archives+ in archiving and researching the material recovered from the spontaneous memorials after the Manchester Arena bombing on 22nd May 2017.
 This work explores explore conceptual, practical and ethical challenges in archiving spontaneous memorials, including the preparedness of cultural authorities to respond to the timeframe and public expectations of these memorials; issues of public participation; and the expansion of the spontaneous memorialisation on digital and social media.
 Kostas is also working on the formation of an international community of practice and support network on rapid response, emergency documentation and long-term archiving and use of spontaneous memorials.

 Kostas has, also, been investigating the parameters and potential of the emergence of a "data culture" and "data-driven decision making" in cultural organisations (Culture Metrics Project, funded by the Digital R&D Fund for the Arts: Big Data strand).